antonia-white/deilen/README.md

   __Shop Floor__
   - The shop floor displays the plants that the user is able to buy through the website.
-  - Each plant has its own card, the user can see to which category the plant belongs e.g., if the plant is an air purifier or a succulent.
+  - Each plant has its own info card where the user can see to which category the plant belongs e.g., if the plant is an air purifier or a succulent.
 The user can also see at a glance the care difficulty of the plant - this informs clients of the attention and care a plant needs and can therefore decide if a plant is suitable for its intended purpose.
   ![Shop Floor](documentation/testing/shop-floor.png)

   __Plant Details__